Driving With An Expired License

 In order to operate a motor vehicle in the state of Georgia, an individual must possess a valid driver’s license.
 Individuals must appreciate that driving without a valid license or even driving with an expired license is a particularly serious traffic offense which has the potential to result in various penalties

-For individuals have been arrested or cited for driving with an expired driver’s license, the legal counsel at Yeargan & Kert, LLC can prove to be particularly beneficial.
+For individuals who have been arrested or cited for driving with an expired driver’s license, the legal counsel at Yeargan & Kert, LLC can prove to be particularly beneficial.
 Our legal counsel knows how to analyze an individual’s case in order to determine the best method of action so that an individual’s situation involving an expired license can resolve in the best possible manner.

-Applicable law in the state of Georgia requires motor vehicle drivers to possess a valid driver’s license to operate a motor vehicle on highways and streets.
+The applicable law in the state of Georgia requires motor vehicle drivers to possess a valid driver’s license to operate a motor vehicle on highways and streets.

 Renewing an Expired License

 Individuals are able to renew their driver’s license or identification card up to one hundred fifty days prior to the expiration date of the license.
 Being prepared and renewing an individual’s license often can prevent a number of substantial obstacles.

 For individuals whose: license expired two years ago or more or driver’s history has been purged and do not hold a valid out of state license, the individual must pass certain tests in order to obtain a driver’s license.
 Individuals must successfully pass a road sign test, road rules tests, an actual driving test, and for applicants who are older than sixty-four years of age, a driving test.

 In order to renew one’s driver’s license, an individual will be expected to meet several additional requirements.
 First, individuals must pay fees to renew their driver’s licenses.
 Individuals will also need to provide documentation establishing that individual’s identity, social security number, two proofs of residency, and if at all applicable, change of name documents.